The Lemmens-Seidel conjecture for base size $5$: Introduction

+Using these examples, we may further explain that the situations for the common angles $\arccos(1/3)$ and $\arccos(1/5)$ are substantially different.
+It is well known that for each $1/\alpha \in \{2,\sqrt{5},3,5\}$ there exists a set of equiangular lines with common angle $\arccos(\alpha)$ attaining the absolute bound, namely $3$, $6$, $28$, and $276$ in dimensions $2$, $3$, $7$, and $23$, respectively.
+In the case of the common angle $\arccos(1/3)$, every set of equiangular lines in dimension at most $7$ lies in the unique set of $28$ equiangular lines in dimension $7$~\cite{Y2025}, which achieves the absolute bound.
+Thus, Lin and Yu's claim was plausible because it relied on an analogy with the case $\arccos(1/3)$.
+However, we see that such an analogy does not hold for $\arccos(1/5)$ by the counterexamples.

+In light of this, the extension problem for equiangular lines is of independent interest.
+Cao et~al.\ introduced the concept of strong maximality and showed that a set of equiangular lines is strongly maximal if it achieves the absolute bound~\cite[Theorem~5.5]{cao2021}.
+Here, a set $U$ of equiangular lines is said to be \emph{strongly maximal} if there is no set of equiangular lines properly containing $U$ even in higher dimensions.
+Furthermore, Cao et~al.\ proved uniqueness of strongly maximal sets of equiangular lines with common angle $\arccos(\alpha)$ for $1/\alpha \in \{2,\sqrt{5},3 \}$, and posed Question~\ref{ques:Cao}. \begin{question}[{\cite[Question~5.7]{cao2021}}] Is the set of $276$ equiangular lines with common angle $\arccos(1/5)$ in dimension $23$ the unique strongly maximal set of equiangular lines with common angle $\arccos(1/5)$? \end{question} We show that the sets of equiangular lines induced by the Seidel matrices $S_1, S_2, S_3$ and $S_4$ are strongly maximal in Proposition~\ref{prop:strongly}.
+As a result, we answer the question in the negative.

 This paper is organized as follows.
 In Section~\ref{sec:notations}, we introduce some concepts in connection with equiangular lines, and explain some notations.
-In Section~\ref{sec:Lemmens-Seidel}, we rewrite Lemmens and Seidel's results for sets of equiangular lines with common angle $\arccos(1/5)$ and base size $5$.
-In Section~\ref{sec:(5,2)-pillar mK2}, we prove a key theorem to show the Lemmens-Seidel conjecture for base size $5$.
-In Section~\ref{sec:(5,2)-pillar}, we give an upper bound on the order of $(5,2)$-pillars under some assumptions.
-In Section~\ref{sec:proof}, we prove the Lemmens-Seidel conjecture for base size $5$.
+In Section~\ref{sec:Lemmens--Seidel}, we rewrite Lemmens and Seidel's results for sets of equiangular lines with common angle $\arccos(1/5)$ and base size $5$.
+In Section~\ref{sec:(5,2)-pillar mK2}, we prove a key theorem, Theorem~\ref{thm:key}, to show the Lemmens--Seidel conjecture for base size $5$.
+In Section~\ref{sec:(5,2)-pillar}, we give an upper bound on the order of a $(5,2)$-pillar under some assumptions.
+In Section~\ref{sec:proof}, we prove the Lemmens--Seidel conjecture for base size $5$.
 In Section~\ref{sec:ques}, we show some properties of sets of $57$ equiangular lines with common angle $\arccos(1/5)$ in dimension $18$ found by Greaves et~al.~\cite{Greaves2021}, and answer Questions~\ref{ques:Gary} and~\ref{ques:Cao} in the negative.